Hadley Richardson: Paul Mowrer

-Hadley stayed in France until 1934.
+Richardson stayed in France until 1934.
 Among her many friends in Paris was Paul Mowrer, foreign correspondent for the Chicago Daily News, whom she had met in the spring of 1927, not long after her divorce was finalized.
 A journalist and political writer, in 1929 Mowrer won the Pulitzer Prize.
-On July 3, 1933, after a five-year courtship, Hadley and Paul Mowrer were married in London.
-Hadley was especially grateful for Mowrer's warm relationship with Bumby.
+On July 3, 1933, after a five-year courtship, Richardson and Paul Mowrer were married in London.
+Richardson was especially grateful for Mowrer's warm relationship with Bumby.
 Not long after the two married, they moved back to the U.S. to Lake Bluff, Illinois, a suburb of Chicago, where they lived during World War II.
 She continued to receive royalties from The Sun Also Rises, which included the royalties for the 1957 film.

 A Moveable Feast

-Hemingway's memoir A Moveable Feast, not published until 1964, three years after Hemingway's death, captures Hemingway's marriage to Hadley and their life together in Paris during the early to mid-1920s.
+Hemingway's memoir A Moveable Feast, not published until 1964, three years after Hemingway's death, captures Hemingway's marriage to Richardson and their life together in Paris during the early to mid-1920s.

 Later years and death

-When Hadley left her marriage to Hemingway, she left the limelight.
+When Richardson left her marriage to Hemingway, she left the limelight.
 She reportedly saw Hemingway only twice after their divorce.
-In July 1939, she and Mowrer ran into him while vacationing in Wyoming, and, according to A.E.
-Hotchner, the last time Hemingway reported seeing Hadley was after a brief and spontaneous meeting in Paris.
+In July 1939, she and Mowrer ran into him while vacationing in Wyoming, and, according to A. E. Hotchner, the last time Hemingway reported seeing Richardson was after a brief and spontaneous meeting in Paris.

-Hadley died on January 22, 1979, in Lakeland, Florida, at the age of 87.
+Richardson died on January 22, 1979, in Lakeland, Florida, at the age of 87.
 She is buried in New Hampshire at Chocorua Cemetery in Tamworth.

-In 1992, Hadley by Gioia Diliberto, a biography of Hadley Richardson, was published.
-The book, which is based on extensive research, including the author's exclusive access to a series of taped conversations with Richardson, was reissued in 2011 as Paris Without End: The True Story of Hemingway's First Wife.
+In 1992, Gioia Diliberto published a biography called Hadley, reissued in 2011 as Paris Without End: The True Story of Hemingway's First Wife.
+It is based on extensive research including the author's exclusive access to a series of taped conversations with Richardson.

-In 2011, a book titled The Paris Wife: A Novel by Paula McLain was published, telling the entire story of Hadley Richardson's relationship with Hemingway in "her voice."
+In 2011, Paula McLain published The Paris Wife: A Novel, telling the story of Richardson's relationship with Hemingway in "her voice".
 Although a work of fiction, its narrative is faithful to the known facts.